-Print, Interlace Pattern with White Medallion, before 1521
+Print, The First Knot (Interlace Pattern with White Medallion), before 1521

 This is a Print.
-It was designed by Albrecht Dürer.
+It was print maker: Albrecht Dürer.
 It is dated before 1521 and we acquired it in 1944.
 Its medium is woodcut on off-white laid paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 This dazzling interlaced knot is one of six produced by Albrecht Dürer, after designs created by Leonardo da Vinci at the end of the 15th century.
 Their intended purpose is unknown, but they may have served as patterns for embroidery or textiles, or as a demonstration of the artist’s craftsmanship.
 Dürer studied geometry, a subject on which he would write several books, which could explain his interest for these intricate designs.
 This particular one includes a blank amazon shield in its center, set out against a black background and held up by the ropes which form the overall pattern.
 Some art historians believe these knots could be a form of spiritual exploration, representing Dürer’s vision of the Christian cycle of birth, life, death, and rebirth.